Women's education in the United States: 20th century

 1922: Sigma Gamma Rho sorority was founded.
 It was the fourth African-American Greek letter organization for women, and the first African-American sorority established on a predominantly white campus, Butler University in Indianapolis, Indiana.

 1922: Lorna Myrtle Hodgkinson became the first woman to earn a Ph.D. from Harvard, which she earned in education.

 1923: Virginia Proctor Powell Florence became the first African-American woman to earn a degree in library science.
 She earned the degree in 1923 from the Carnegie Library School, which later became part of the University of Pittsburgh.

+1924: Alma Thomas became the first person to graduate from the Howard University art department.

-1925: Zora Neale Hurston became the first African-American woman to be admitted to Barnard college.
+1925: Zora Neale Hurston became the first African-American woman to be admitted to Barnard College.

 1926: Dr. May Edward Chinn became the first African-American woman to graduate from the University and Bellevue Hospital Medical College.

+1927: Maudelle Bousfield became the first African-American woman principal in the Chicago Public School System.

 1929: Jenny Rosenthal Bramley, born in Moscow, became the first woman to earn a Ph.D. in physics in the United States, which she earned from New York University.

 1931: Jane Matilda Bolin was the first African-American woman to graduate from Yale Law School.

 1932: Dorothy B. Porter became the first African-American woman to earn an advanced degree in library science (MLS) from Columbia University.

+1932: Eunice Carter became the first African-American woman to receive a law degree from Fordham University in New York City.